 After working a number of random jobs, I’ve learned that tapping into another person’s interest is an easy and promising way to gain their trust.
 Through that connection you are able to find a way to get them more ‘in the game’ at work.
 Humor, when used correctly (no racist, sexist or grossly foul jokes); food, (ensuring that allergic concerns are addressed); discussing family pets and giving genuine compliments all work towards your success.
 Lazy workers dispel ‘against the grain’ personality types because they raise the bar for what’s expected at work and while change is a vital part of life, we tend to resist it.
 Disturb the stagnant water that is workplace politics and be prepared for a ripple effect.

 Click Here to Read Article …

-fire, complacency in the workplace, overcoming complacency in the workplace, spitting fire, how to overcome complacency in the workplace, inspire coworkers, how to inspire co workers, overcoming complacency life, how to deal with complacent employees, inspire co workers
+fire, complacency in the workplace, overcoming complacency in the workplace, spitting fire, how to overcome complacency in the workplace, how to inspire co workers, inspire co workers, overcoming complacency life, ideas to inspire co-workers, how to inspire your co-workers